-After completion of this motor presentation, the student will:
+After completion of this Electric Motor Training Course, the student will:

-As a bonus for attending this course, the instructor will provide several hundred pages of technical material in pdf filesto support the 300+ plus slides that were presented in this seminar.
+As a bonus for attending this Electric Motor Training Course course, the instructor will provide several hundred pages of technical material in pdf filesto support the 300+ plus slides that were presented in this seminar.
 The bonus material will also be included for other motor issues that were not covered in this presentation due to time constraints providing a good reference to the student.